Sailing Sri Lanka - South Coast

 About Sri Lanka

-Discover the culture and wild, natural beauty of Sri Lanka, with a perfect mix of chill-out time and exploration.
+Discover the culture and wild, natural beauty of Sri Lanka on a seven-day sailing with the perfect mix of chill-out time and exploration.
 Sail along the southern coast of Sri Lanka, stopping along the way at the old trading fort of Galle, remote beach towns, and the fishing village of Kudawella.
-When your land-locked feet get a little tired, there’s plenty of time for swimming, surfing, and enjoying the beach.
+When your landlocked feet get a little tired, there’s plenty of time for swimming, surfing, and enjoying the beach.
 Whether through your sunglasses or goggles, you’ve never seen Sri Lanka quite like this.

 Sailing Sri Lanka’s south coast.
 Visits to Weligama Bay and Galle.
-Watching for whales and dolphins from the boat.
-Beach BBQ.
-Snorkelling, kayaking and stand up paddle boarding equipment.
+Spot whales and dolphins from the boat.
+Beach barbecue.
+Snorkelling, kayaking, and stand-up paddle boarding equipment.

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.